WebAssembly/exception-handling/proposals/Exceptions.md

   - How should exception reference type be related to the existing reference type or GC proposal?

-- In Proposal 2, the unwinder has to stop at every call stack frame with `catch` instruction because the tag matching happens within a `catch` block, whereas in Proposal 1 the unwinder does not need to stop at call stack frames that does not contain `catch`s with the current exception's tag.
-Stopping at every call frame possibly degrade performance.
+- In Proposal 2, the unwinder must stop at every call stack frame with `catch` instruction because the tag matching happens within a `catch` block, whereas in Proposal 1 the unwinder does not need to stop at call stack frames that do not contain `catch`s with the current exception's tag.
+Stopping at every call frame might degrade performance.

-- It is suggested that Proposal 2 may be more compatible with effect handlers, which can be possibly added to wasm in the future.
+- It is suggested that Proposal 2 may be more compatible with effect handlers, which can be might be added to wasm in the future.